What Is a Master of Science in Criminal Justice With an Emphasis in Legal Studies?

 - Legal Communication

 There is an emphasis on the integration of moral values and ethics into legal decision making.
-Students are encouraged to challenge themselves by engaging with current questions in legal ethics.
+Criminal justice students are encouraged to challenge themselves by engaging with current questions in legal ethics.
 Additionally, students examine the role of values, conflict management, personality and power dimensions in organizational behavior and leadership.
-Other core competencies include the following:
+Other core competencies of the legal studies degree include the following:

 - The relationship between psychology and the criminal justice system